-A. We offer Teacher Services support in English Grammar, History/Literature, Latin, Math, Religion and Science for students enrolled in 6th-12th Grade.
+A. We offer Teacher Services support in English Grammar, History/Literature, Latin, Math, Religion and Science for students enrolled in 3rd-12th Grade.
 For a detailed list of courses offered in Teacher Services and more information on the cost of the courses, please see the Pricing Breakdown.
-(Note: 3rd-6th Grade students may enroll in the Overview Program and submit assignments in History/Literature, Language Arts, Latin, Math, Religion and Science provided they are following the Third through Sixth Grade Syllabi for these subjects.)

 Q. Do we need to use your syllabi (lesson plans) in the Teacher Services Program?

 A. Yes, your child must be using our syllabi and recommended texts, but within these syllabi we do offer some flexibility.
 Teachers and consultants will work with the family to make any adjustments that may need to be made.
 We do offer a limited amount number of modified courses that are designed by the parent and consultant; check with your consultant for more information.
 Remember enrolled families receive online syllabi as part of enrollment and can purchase hard copies of the syllabi through the MODG office at a discount.
 Books are not included in the cost of enrollment or the Teacher Services Program.